Second part of Brunswick Landing development underway

-The Atlantic Pointe housing development is now starting the second phase of its project as it begins renting out available apartments.
+The Atlantic Pointe housing development in Brunswick is starting the second phase as it begins renting available apartments.

 “We understand the need for housing throughout New England,” said Matt Ranalli, co-founder and chief information officer of Jones Street Investment Partners, the company behind the development.
 “Brunswick and Southern Maine, generally, have been on our radar for a long time.”

-The second phase of the project will bring in one- and two-bedroom units and will include amenities such as a fitness center, dog park, business center and green space.
+The second phase will bring in one- and two-bedroom units and will include amenities such as a fitness center, dog park, business center and green space.

 While the Boston-based company already owns property in Brunswick Landing — the development formerly known as Pegasus Landing, now known as Haven — Atlantic Pointe marks the first Brunswick development the company has embarked on.